SoulInfernoDE/oni_mods/README.md

 This mod is intended to later enable some kind of sound switching or disabling abilities.

-In this version it just "removes" the mouseover sound effect.
+In this version you can select if you want to disable/enable the mouseover sound effect and the selected object/building effect and swap this over to the mousover sound effect.

-I may plan to include options for transfer that sound to the select buildings sound - because i think it makes it less noisy.
+I think this makes it less noisy.